Bipolar Dual Diagnosis Treatment

 In a depressed state, a person may feel unhappy and hopeless for long periods of time.
 These people may also feel numb toward activities they enjoy doing and isolate themselves from others.
-In a manic state, a person may be highly irritable and experience energy surges.
+In a manic state, a person may be highly irritable, experience prolonged periods of feeling upbeat, and experience energy surges.
 These extreme changes in mood can affect every aspect of a person’s life.

 Those diagnosed with Bipolar I have had at least one manic episode before or after a long period of depression or hypomania.
 Hypomania is a milder form of mania where people may experience euphoria and high energy.
 Mania may cause a person to feel a detachment from reality, known as psychosis.

 People with this form of bipolar experience the most sudden and severe mood swings.
-Those who suffer from the effects of Bipolar I are functionally impaired and must be hospitalized for safety reasons.
+Those who suffer from the effects of Bipolar I can be functionally impaired and may need to be hospitalized for safety reasons.

-People with Bipolar II disorder have experienced episodes of depression or hypomania, but have never had a manic episode.
 This is a milder form of bipolar, but it can still have negative effects on a person’s livelihood.
-Those with Bipolar II may experience longer periods of depression and hypomania, but mood changes will not be as dramatic.
+Those with Bipolar II may experience long periods of depression and hypomania, but mood changes will not be as dramatic.

 This disorder is characterized by milder episodes of depression and hypomania that are not as strong as Bipolar I and II.